-135 survey forms were distributed and six responses were received (three paper copies and three online responses).
-This gives a return rate of 4.44% which is double the 2% housing need we normally expect in a rural context.
+This gives a return rate of 1.26% which is slightly lower than the 2% housing need we normally find in a rural context.

 The survey asked for details of the household, the current housing situation, preferred housing situation, the identified need and local connection, together with sensitive information such as financial details.
 As the household data is collected on a confidential basis actual households are not identified, and respondents were assured that any information they disclosed would be treated in confidence.